nios-students/docs/wiki/HandbookforS1b1.md

 title: Handbook
 ---

 Still working on it.
-Any questions regarding this sebject please mail at unofficialnios[AT]gmail.com
+Any questions regarding this stream/ subject, please email us at unofficialnios[AT] gmail.com
 -----------
 # Admission window
 - From 16th March to 31st July	Normal Fee
-- From 1st August to 15th August	With Late Fee of Rs.
+- From 1st August to 15th August	, With  Late Fee of Rs.
 260
-- From 16th August to 31st August	With Late Fee of Rs.
+- From 16th August to 31st August	, With Late Fee of Rs.
 520
 - From 1st Sept. to 15th Sept.
 With Late Fee of Rs.
 910

 # Important Dates